NYPD: Reverse directive to run criminal checks on victims of domestic violence.

 Please join me to ask the NYPD to reverse this dangerous and outrageous directive.
 I'm not exaggerating when I say that lives could be at stake.

-Reverse directive to run criminal checks on victims of domestic violence.
+Eddy Gourdet needs your help with “NYPD: Reverse directive to run criminal checks on victims of domestic violence.”.
+Join Eddy and 5,589 supporters today.